Income

 /KB/static/images/business_income_2.jpg

-Foreign earned income may not be excluded for several reasons, as outlined in the IRS instructions for Form 2555.
-The exclusion is only available if you meet either the bona fide residence test or the physical presence test for the tax year.
-If you do not meet either of these tests, your foreign earned income cannot be excluded.
+Foreign earned income may not be excluded if you do not meet all of the requirements for the Foreign Earned Income Exclusion under Internal Revenue Code (IRC) Section 911.
+To qualify, you must have a tax home in a foreign country and meet either the bona fide residence test or the physical presence test.
+If you do not satisfy these requirements, your foreign earned income cannot be excluded.

 Reasons Your Foreign Income May Not Be Excluded

-• Exclusion limit exceeded: The exclusion is capped at a specific dollar amount per year (as defined by IRS regulations).
-If your foreign earned income exceeds this limit, only the amount up to the limit can be excluded.
+Exclusion limit exceeded: The foreign earned income exclusion is limited to the maximum amount allowed by law for the tax year.
+If your foreign earned income exceeds the annual exclusion limit, only the amount up to the allowable limit may be excluded.

 Additional Considerations